-Note: The mixture can be added to the inlet by removing the plug on the air inlet elbow on the left side of the engine.
+Note: The mixture of VCI oil can be added to the inlet by removing the plug for checking turbocharger boost pressure.
 The minimum application rate for the VCI oil mixture is 5.5 mL per L (3 oz per 1000 cu in) of engine displacement.

 - 7. Use a sprayer to apply a mixture of 50 percent VCI oil and 50 percent crankcase oil into the exhaust openings.
 The minimum application rate for the oil mixture is 5.5 mL per L (3 oz per 1000 cu in) of engine displacement.
-Seal the exhaust pipe and seal any drain holes in the muffler. - 8.
-Empty and reinstall the spin-on fuel filter element in order to remove any dirt and water.
+Seal the exhaust pipe and seal any drain holes in the muffler. - Remove the fuel from the secondary fuel filter housing.
+Alternately, empty and reinstall the spinon fuel filter element in order to remove any dirt and water.
 Drain any sleeve metering fuel pump.